LFernandez-Learner/INF-353-demo/MIcatalog.md

 layout: default
 permalink: /MIcatalog/
 ---

-Here are some of the lists of musical instruments catalog (50 of catalogs)
+Here are some of the lists of musical instruments catalog (50 of catalogs):

 <div class="column">
 This is a violin, or known as fiddle.
 It is part of the String Instruments and the smallest,